 From time to time, the Company also utilizes forward and options contracts to hedge the foreign currency risk associated with compensation obligations to Oppenheimer Israel (OPCO) Ltd. employees denominated in New Israeli Shekel ("NIS").
 Such hedges have not been designated as accounting hedges.
-Unrealized gains and losses on foreign exchange forward contracts are recorded in other assets on the consolidated statement of financial condition.
+Unrealized gains and losses on foreign exchange forward contracts are recorded in other assets on the consolidated balance sheet.